mil06/gcp-mdp-demo/README.md

 1. The first step should be "Split into rows" (function) for column1 and split on \n.
 This will get us closer to having one object per row.
 2. The second step should be "Replace text or patterns" for column1 and find /^\[/.
 Since our JSON data is an array of objects, we need to strip the leading and trailing '[' & ']'.
-3. Step 3 does the same as above, but for the trailing braket ']'.
+3. Step 3 does the same as above, but for the trailing bracket ']'.
 "Replace text or patterns" for column1 and find /\]$/.
 4. Step 4 removes the comma at the end of the object, as this was an array of objects.
 "Replace text or patterns" for column1 and find /^,/
 5. Now that we have a proper JSON object for each row, for step 5 we can use the Unnest Objects into columns function.
 This will take all the objects in column1 and pick out the values for each key and create a new column for that key.
 6. Lastly we can delete column1, and we'll be left with a row column format for our data.